Personal Importation and Ports of Entry FAQs

 You can pay with a Visa or Mastercard credit card at most locations.
 Visit our Ports of Entry Locations page to see where these payments are accepted.
 We do not accept checks.

 Yes.
 A receipt is given to you with every transaction.
 Our officers no longer place tax stamps on bottles.
-The receipt serves as your tax stamp, proof of you paying your required taxes.
+The receipt serves as your tax stamp and proof of you paying your required taxes.

 TABC determined it was too costly to continue issuing stamps and decided to issue a receipt instead.